joachimneu/pelican-jinja2content/README.md

 Installation
 ------------

-Copy the `jinja2content` directory to the `plugins` directory of your Pelican project (or whatever directory you specified for plugins in Pelican's `PLUGIN_PATHS` setting) and add
-`'jinja2content'` to the list of plugins (Pelican setting `PLUGINS`) of your project.
+Clone this repository into a `pelican-jinja2content` directory inside the `plugins` directory of your Pelican project (or whatever directory you specified for plugins in Pelican's `PLUGIN_PATHS` setting) and add `'pelican-jinja2content'` to the list of plugins (Pelican setting `PLUGINS`) of your project.
+Or just use it as part of [`pelican-plugins`](https://github.com/getpelican/pelican-plugins).

 Usage
 -----